Objectivity of classical quantum stochastic processes: Non-classical observer

 \section{Non-classical observer}

 We define the non-classical observer (of the observable $F$) as any other quantum system $O$, with its own dynamical law $\hat U_o(t) = {\exp}(-i t\hat H_o)$, that is brought into contact with the original system $S$.
-For $O$ to `observe' the physical quantity $F$ (in an analogy to classical observer performing measurements of $F$ directly on $S$) the two systems need to interact according to the law that involves the operator representation $\hat F$, i.e., the total $OS$ Hamiltonian of the form
+For $O$ to ``observe'' the physical quantity $F$ (analogous to classical observer performing measurements of $F$ directly on $S$), the two systems need to interact according to the law involving the operator representation $\hat F$, i.e., the total $OS$ Hamiltonian of the form

-with the coupling strength $\lambda$ and arbitrary $\hat H_o$, $\hat G_o$, is a minimal model of such an `observing' interaction.
+with the coupling strength $\lambda$ and arbitrary $\hat H_o$, $\hat G_o$, is a minimal model of such an ``observing'' interaction.
 The unitary evolution generated by this minimal model reads